talicopanda/social-media-influence-analysis/README.md

 Note that in a real social-media scenario, a user is usually both a consumer and a producer to some degree.

-A producer is characterized by the user's original tweets, which reveals what content the producer brings to the community.
+A **producer is characterized by the user's original tweets**, which reveals what content the producer posts to the community.

-A consumer is characterized by the user's retweets, which revelas what content the consumer is interested in consuming.
+A **consumer is characterized by the user's retweets**, which revelas what content the consumer is interested in consuming.
+Note that we could additionally use other measures of attention, such as likes, replies, scroll behaviour, etc. However, the use of retweets as a form of demand is the simplest form that most resembles real social interactions given that we reproduce content we pay attention to.

 ## Influence